-The idea is to eventually develop your own way, but when starting out, if possible learning form from a master instructor is more economical in the sense that much of the guess work has been filtered out through trial and error over thousands of years.
+The idea is to eventually develop your own way, but when starting out, if possible learning form from a master instructor is more economical in the sense that much of the guess work has been filtered out through trial and error over years.
 For instance, the yoga asanas are positions that work to clear channel the system to help experience the blissfulness of dispersing walls of self consciousness and merging with infinite consciousness, especially important if you are practicing tantra yoga, an age old practice of dealing with chaotic energy.

 Good article on moving and doing:

 Diets go along with all the above Tai Chi, Chi Kung and Qi Gong lifestyles, worth checking into.

 Our own Americas are loaded with ancient plant super-food recipes.
 Costco's July 2013 magazine included a story on the desert plant chia (of chia pet fame), or salvia hispanica, botanically related to mint, by Yael Grauer - a freelance writer in Minneapolis.
 I always wondered what the Tarahumara of the Copper Canyons in Mexico, known for their long distance running, packed with them in the way of hydration (the guys that get up and run 30 miles just to get warmed up) - it's what they did before the run.

 Costco sells a 2lb bag of chia seeds for around $10.
 Soak about 1/4-1/3 of a cup in about 1-1/2 qts of water (48oz, or 6 8oz glasses of water) for a couple hours.